How CBT Therapy Helps with Anxiety and Depression in Boulder, CO

 The Importance of Evidence-Based Treatment

-CBT is supported by decades of clinical research and is recommended by organizations including the American Psychological Association and the National Institute of Mental Health.
+CBT is backed by decades of rigorous clinical research and is recommended by leading organizations including the American Psychological Association and the National Institute of Mental Health.

 • Improve daily functioning